What Is the Festival of Tabernacles – Sukkot?

 What Is Sukkot?

-Jews celebrate this holiday, also called the Feast of Tabernacles or Festival of Booths, in the fall, four days after Yom Kippur, the Day of Atonement.
+Jews celebrate this holiday, also called the Festival of Tabernacles or Feast of Booths, in the fall, four days after Yom Kippur, the Day of Atonement.
 It is a joyous celebration of the harvest and a time to remember Israel’s wandering in the Sinai desert before entering the Promised Land.

 Sukkot was instituted in Leviticus 23:33–34, “The LORD said to Moses, ‘Say to the Israelites: ‘On the fifteenth day of the seventh month the LORD’s Feast of Tabernacles begins, and it lasts for seven days.’”
 This holy observance is one of the three festivals that were celebrated with pilgrimages to the Holy Temple in Jerusalem, until the fall of the Second Temple in 70 CE.